 Jason T Wright, Assistant Professor of Astronomy and Astrophysics

 I am an assistant professor of astronomy and astrophysics at Penn State.
-I am a member of the Center of Exoplanets for Habitable Worlds and the Penn State Astrobiology Research Center (part of the NASA Astrobiology Institute).
+I am a member of the Center for Exoplanets and Habitable Worlds and the Penn State Astrobiology Research Center (part of the NASA Astrobiology Institute).

 I study stars, their atmospheres, their activity and their planets.
 I am a member of the California Planet Survey consortium.